Last Mile Delivery (Urban Delivery Systems)

 Further suggestions include scaling up by uniting different players from the transport sector around a common identity and around a community.
 Moreover, knowledge should be shared between different smart city projects.
 Cities should also continue setting-up pilot projects, in order to acquire more insights in how to build/design shared district boxes and the business model behind them.
 The location of the boxes is probably key to their success: they should be easily accessible and preferably close to mobility hubs.

 Plan for Implementation: next steps

 Project leaders should find sustainable business models to make the solution financially independent and should evaluate the sustainability of the proposed solution.
-It is also advisable to combine renewable energy production and consumption with the last mile delivery solutions and to integrate the urban delivery system in the city’s next strategic plan.
+It is also advisable to identify synergies between renewable energy production and consumption and the last mile delivery solutions.
+Also consider integrating the urban delivery system in the city’s next strategic plan.
 The USP (Unique Selling Point) of the Shared District Boxes should be highlighted to citizens (e.g. key shared via app; secure system; multiple functions; etc.).
 Finally, piloting the new services should start already from the basic prototype model.